Search

 • Non-adherence to the grinding and polishing dynamics parameters

-• Sample is not cylindrical (embedding mould for cold mounting is oval)
+• Sample is not cylindrical (mounting mould for cold mounting is oval)

 Metallographic Polishing - The Pencil Effect